Frequently Asked Questions

 College years are an exciting time, but sometimes they can be stressful.
 Students may encounter problems that are not easily solved.
 When talking to friends or relatives about your concerns is impossible or unsatisfying, counseling is often the answer.
 Personal counseling is a way of talking about what is on your mind with an objective person who can help you to learn new skills and new ways of looking at situations so that you will be more capable of solving problems on your own now and in the future.

-Students come to the Counseling for a variety of reasons including relationship issues, depression, anxiety, homesickness, trauma, family problems, eating disorders, and grief.
+Students come to the Counseling for a variety of reasons including interpersonal issues, depression, anxiety, homesickness, trauma, family problems, eating disorders, and grief.
 Many students who seek counseling do not have a mental illness, rather they are having difficulty coping with a stressful life event.
 Some students come to the Counseling Center for help getting connected to other University or community resources.

 If you feel uncertain about whether counseling is for you, we hope you will make an appointment for an introductory meeting and discuss your concerns with a counselor.
 There is no obligation to continue.